OSmith132/FeedTrac/Docs/Work Journal.md

     * Changed counter to only update if user is still subbed, and not alert for own feedback submissions.
     * Debugged issues with date time in database, with help from Toby.
     * Inbox now displays items newer than user account creation date, as intended, decisions made to change it to a dropdown menu displaying the same content as inbox page, with added alert counter on icon.
-    * TODO - Button up inbox after the new format change.
     * Started work on commenting system.

 * ### _02/05/2024:_